 Thanks to AI&F’s persistent organizing and networking efforts over the past 30 months, we are ideally positioned to work in all of these developing connections.
 Here are a few:

-- Nathan, Mark and Mike also provide a strong connection point with Founding Members Brian Green, Ann Mongoven and Don Howard at Santa Clara and Notre Dame respectively, and with the key work centered at the Vatican.
-We are introducing into that Catholic mix Founding Member Jason Thacker, Director of Technology Ethics at the Ethics and Religious Liberty Commission of the Southern Baptist Convention.
+- Nathan, Mark and Mike also provide a strong connection point with Founding Experts Brian Green, Ann Mongoven and Don Howard at Santa Clara and Notre Dame respectively, and with the key work centered at the Vatican.
+We are introducing into that Catholic mix Founding Expert Jason Thacker, Director of Technology Ethics at the Ethics and Religious Liberty Commission of the Southern Baptist Convention.

 - Among faith ERGs, our new think tank and our cross-faith expert community can play a role for tech corporations similar to that of the Tannenbaum Foundation in linking diversity and inclusion to such important faith and corporate purposes as ethical algorithms.
 Our cross-faith approach also gives us a unique opportunity to tie into and make introductions across international Islamic, Jewish, and eastern religion-based organizations in other parts of the world.
 Our network is unique in crossing over with equal sophistication between AI technologists and the humanities disciplines of theology, philosophy and ethics.